SiggiSmara/yf_parqed/README.md

 # yf_parqed

-Persistent storage of yfinance ticker data in parquet
+Persistent storage of yfinance ticker data in parquet.
+It uses rate limiting on the calls to the Yahoo APIs (can be controlled) so as not to trigger any usage limits.
+The aim is to have something you can install via PyPi that you call on the commandline to update your local copy of ticker data.

 ## About the repo

 This repo uses [uv](https://docs.astral.sh/uv/) and [pre-commit-uv](https://pypi.org/project/pre-commit-uv/).

 Make sure that uv is installed and then execute `uv tool install pre-commit --with pre-commit-uv --force-reinstall` in the repo.

 ## Pre-flight acttivities